fleralle/drive-predict/README.md

 * XGBoost
 * SVC (Support Vector Classification)

-Out of our baseline modelling simulations the best-performing models are XGBoost Classifier, Decision Tree Classifier, Logistic Regression and random Forest.
-After dealing with our imbalance targets dataset and reducing the classification task to a binary classification, it comes up that our top 2 performers were Random Forest and XGBoost Classifier.
+Out of our baseline modelling simulations and after reducing the classification task to a binary classification, the best-performing models are XGBoost Classifier, Decision Tree Classifier, Logistic Regression.

 XGBOOST                  |  Logistic Regression     |  Decision Tree :-----------------------:|:------------------------:|:-------------------------:
 ![XGBoost Classifier Results](images/xgboost-classifier-results.png) | ![Logistic Regression Classifier Results](images/lr-classifier-results.png) | ![Decision Tree Classifier Results](images/dt-classifier-results.png)

+After dealing our imbalance targets dataset, it comes up that our top performer was the XGBoost Classifier.
+Surprisingly enough, the model which benefits the most from the balanced training dataset was Random Forest.
+As such, I kept it for the next step of the modelling phase.

-For each top performer classifiers, a grid-search along with cross validation was run to determine the best hyper-parameters for the given classifier.
+For each selected classifiers (Random Forest and XGBoost), we ran a grid-search along with cross validation to determine the best hyper-parameters for the given classifier.

 At the end, the best performing classifier was the Random Forest with overall mean validation score of 0.707